 What is the white cheese on refried beans?

 If the cheese on your refried beans is very melty, with cheese pulls sticking to your utensil that would reach to the moon, chances are it’s either Oaxaca, Asadero, or good old Monterey Jack cheese.
 If it’s crumbly in little tiny chunks, then it’s likely Cotija, queso fresco, queso blanco, or panela.
-Let me explain in more detail:

 The best Mexican cheeses for melting